fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Nutrient Bar' %}

+*Where:* Found scattered across the deep Facilities, or produced at a [Cooking Station].

+*Cost (for 2x):* 1x [Packaged Foodstuffs]

+*Effect:* +25% Stamina, +30% Nutrition, &ndash;5% Hydration

+I mean, *technically* this is food.
+If you weren't playing a video game you definitely wouldn't want to subsit on these things.
+It is at least Vegetarian.

 {% endaethusitem %}
 {% aethusitem 'Office Chair' %}

 *Where:* Constructed (Furniture).

+*Cost:* 2x [Building Material]

+For the evil genius in us all.

 {% endaethusitem %}
 {% aethusitem 'Oxite' %}

+*Where:* Mined from Kaloxite Nodes in the Inner Caves.
+Also a by-product of smelting [Kalynite Bars] from [Kaloxite Ore].

+Used in a number of crafting recipes, but broadly speaking you'll have more of this stuff than you know what to do with.

 {% endaethusitem %}
 {% aethusitem 'Oxygen Dome' %}